CCALI/a2jviewer/README.md

 ### Install build tools

 1.)
 Install nvm
-The DAT is a simple restful API that requires nodejs to serve endpoints.
-Though, you are free to install the node version that the DAT targets and manage it manually, the recommended method is to use a node version manager which will allow the simultaneous installation of multiple versions of node and mitigates several administration issues.
+The viewer is an app developed in CanJS and requires nodejs to build.
+Though, you are free to install the node version that the viewer targets and manage it manually, the recommended method is to use a node version manager which will allow the simultaneous installation of multiple versions of node and mitigates several administration issues.

 Obtain nvm for windows here: https://github.com/coreybutler/nvm-windows